Founding Members | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members | Honorary Members

 - Fragile Speedster: Mildly subverted, as his flesh and bones are endowed with the requisite durability for him to survive using his abilities, but he's by no means Nigh-Invulnerable.

 - Freudian Excuse: He's not exactly a bad guy, just an impulsive dick.
 Having a rocky relationship with his father and sister doesn't help, however, and he outright tells a shrink that his main reason for being an impetuous, self-centered prick is the fact that the speed of the world around him is agonizingly slow to him.
 Picture having to wait in a slow-moving line for hours for something mundane.
 That's what every single second is like for him.
-Being possessed by his in-law Maximus the Mad several times doesnt help matters.
+Being possessed by his in-law Maximus the Mad several times but rarely acknowledged by anyone (including his twin sister, and his ex-wife) doesnt help matters.

 - Green-Eyed Monster: Pietro's jealousy is one of the reasons Crystal refuses to start their relationship anew.
 This revelation came just minutes after Pietro slugged Jolen of the Inhumans for placing a flower in Crystal's hair.